catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 that your preferred operating system will work on Catalyst Cloud the first time you try.

-Among the operating systems provided out of the box on Catalyst Cloud image service are Ubuntu, Microsoft Windows Server, Debian, and CentOS.
+Among the operating systems provided out of the box on Catalyst Cloud the image service includes Ubuntu, Microsoft Windows Server, Debian, and CentOS.
 You can also create your own custom images to account for your own specific needs.

 Block storage service